blessingekwere/blessingekwere/README.md

 ### Hi there 👋

 Welcome to my GitHub profile!
-I'm Blessing Ekwere, a passionate data analyst with a background in the building industry, now exploring the world of tech.
-Proficient in PowerBI, SQL, and Excel, I'm also diving into Python for more data analysis possibilities.
+I'm Blessing Ekwere, a passionate data professional with a background in the building industry, now exploring the world of tech.
+Proficient in Python, PowerBI, SQL, and Excel.

 My repository showcases diverse projects where I collaborate across industries, providing captivating visualizations and actionable insights.
 I prioritize ethical data practices, ensuring privacy and compliance.